U.S. Media

 •14 days

-53 sources in U.S. Media are amplifying 136 narrative items relating to the narrative of political corruption, election integrity, and threats to democracy.
-These narratives connect through themes of accountability, foreign influence, and the rise of extremist ideologies, highlighting the implications of election denial and the potential erosion of public trust in democratic institutions.
+47 sources in U.S. Media are amplifying 197 narrative items relating to the narrative of political manipulation and corruption within the Trump administration.
+These narratives connect through themes of compromised leadership, controversial pardons, and the intertwining of political agendas, highlighting the tensions between justice, governance, and personal ambition in contemporary politics.

 The U.S. Media module tracks a broad range of American media sources, including major television, cable, print, and online organizations.